person cooking at a stove

 Vegetables: All vegetables are medium size and peeled, unless specified.

-You may also use a 250g block cream cheese instead of ‘spreadable’ cream cheese.
+2. Cream Cheese: You may also use a 250g block cream cheese instead of ‘spreadable’ cream cheese.

-Substitute with French onion soup mix instead
+3. Soup Mix Substitute: Substitute with French onion soup mix instead

-These are one of my favourite snacks to make with leftover or stale sourdough bread.
+4. Sourdough Crispies: These are one of my favourite snacks to make with leftover or stale sourdough bread.
 They store for weeks in an airtight container and are great for dips, soups, topping with canned tuna etc and just for nibbling on.

 To make, slice sourdough bread as thin as you possibly can.
 Mine are usually around 3-4mm in thickness.
 Lay on a baking tray, without overlapping, and bake in a low 130C oven for around 15-20 minutes, flipping halfway through or until they are dried out and crisp.
 Allow to cool fully then store in an airtight jar or container at room temperature for up to 1 month or more!